DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Introduction

 \textbf{Conspicuous patterns.} Previous research on adversarial patches for object/person detection \cite{Eykholt2018, thys2019, Zhao2019} has largely focused on improving attack performance by increasing the strength of the adversarial noise.
 However, this approach often results in patches that are easily identifiable by human observers, limiting their effectiveness in real-world scenarios \cite{Pavlitskaya22,Bai22,Hu21,Liu20}.
 To address this issue, some researchers have proposed using generative adversarial networks (GANs) to generate more natural-looking patches.
-While promising, these approaches can be inefficient (i.e., result in low attack success rate) and may not always converge to realistic/natural-looking or efficient patterns (refer to Section \ref{limitations} for further details).\\ \textbf{Assumption of static objects.} Previous research assumed static objects, however, when printing an adversarial patch on a T-shirt, it is crucial to ensure that the patch is robust to additional transformations caused by changes in the fabric (e.g., deformation and orientation changes) due to a person's movements.
+While promising, these approaches can be inefficient (i.e., result in low attack success rate as depicted in Figure \ref{DAPvsNAP}) and may not always converge to realistic/natural-looking or efficient patterns (refer to Section \ref{sec:limitations} for further details).

+\textbf{Assumption of static objects.} Previous research assumed static objects \cite{thys2019,Huang2020, Hu21}, however, when printing an adversarial patch on a T-shirt, it is crucial to ensure that the patch is robust to additional transformations caused by changes in the fabric (e.g., deformation and orientation changes) due to a person's movements.
 In particular, the constantly changing wrinkles and creases in the fabric can significantly affect the effectiveness of the attack.
-We demonstrate that the GAN-based techniques suffer from a limited latent vector which makes incorporating multiple transformations at once very challenging.
+We demonstrate that the GAN-based techniques suffer from a limited latent vector which makes incorporating multiple transformations at once very challenging (See Figure \ref{DAPvsNAP}).

-In this paper, we propose a novel framework (see Figure 1) to generate natural-looking adversarial patches for performing effective and robust adversarial attacks on object/person detection systems, by guiding the optimization process towards a target natural image and simultaneously maximizing the victim model's loss.
+In this paper, we propose a novel framework (See Figure \ref{approach}) to generate natural-looking adversarial patches for performing effective and robust adversarial attacks on object/person detection systems, by guiding the optimization process towards a target natural image and simultaneously maximizing the victim model's loss.
 To achieve this, we propose a novel objective function that includes a similarity loss to guide the pattern of the generated noise, resulting in natural-looking patches (see Figure \ref{DAP}).
-Additionally, we incorporate a crease transformation block to model possible deformations that could occur to the adversarial patch when used to conceal dynamic objects.
+Additionally, we incorporate a crease transformation block to model possible deformations that could occur to the adversarial patch when used to conceal dynamic objects (See Figure \ref{DAPvsNAP}).

 \textbf{Contributions -- } The main contributions of this paper are summarized as follows: \begin{itemize} \item We investigate the limitations of GAN-based approaches when used to generate robust naturalistic adversarial patterns, and we show that these techniques can not incorporate multiple transformations while maintaining high performance due to the limited latent space compared to the high flexibility and the larger space provided by our approach as it relies on directly manipulating the patch pixels.